abe33/atom-utils/README.md

 # It creates the custom element and register it as the `dummy-node` tag.
 DummyNode = document.registerElement 'dummy-node', prototype: DummyNode.prototype
 ```

+#### ::parents(selector='*')

+Can be called with or without the selector argument.

+If called without argument, the method will return every parents of the current
+node.

+If called with an argument, the method will return only the parent elements that match the passed-in selector.

+Parents in the returned array are sorted by their distance from the node.

+#### ::queryParentSelectorAll(selector)

+An alias of `::parents` except it throw an error if called without a selector.

+#### ::queryParentSelector(selector)

+Returns only the first parent element that matches the passed-in selector.

+Throws an error when called without a selector.

+### ::eachParent(iterator)

+Iterates over each parent the node and calls `iterator` with the current parent node.

 ### DisposableEvents